 - an elevated heart rate

-If you aren’t currently using an IUD and experiencing heavy bleeding, you may try a hormonal IUD to avoid these symptoms.
-Over time, many women experience up to 90 percent less bleeding during their periods while using a hormonal IUD such as Mirena.
+If you are not currently using an IUD and experiencing heavy bleeding, you may try a hormonal IUD to avoid these symptoms.
+Over time, many women experience significantly lighter to non-existent periods.

 IUDs don’t protect against STDs.
-Use a backup method, such as condoms, if you’re not in a monogamous relationship or don’t know the sexual history of your partners.
+Use a backup method, such as condoms, if you have several sexual problems or do not know the sexual history of your partner.